maxime-aubry/flutter_forms/README.md

 **flutter_forms** supports forms with multiples steps !

-You must add your forms into a container that will assemble all form states.
+You must add your forms into a container that will assemble all **ReactiveFormState**.

 Lets see an easy example.

-Here is the main screen :
+Here is the main page :

 ```dart
 @override